jca02266/lha/README.md

 Translated with www.DeepL.com/Translator (free version)

-This file describes the Autoconf version of the LHa for UNIX.
+This file describes changes of the Autoconf version of the LHa for UNIX.

 # How to compile